Lake Telemark, New Jersey

 Lake Telemark is an unincorporated community and census-designated place (CDP) in Rockaway Township, Morris County, New Jersey, United States.
 As of the 2020 census, the CDP's population was 1,172.

 Geography

 The community is in north-central Morris County, close to the geographic center of Rockaway township.
 It is bordered to the south by Hibernia and to the north by Marcella.
 Two small lakes are within the CDP: Lake Telemark near the center and Lake Ames in the south.
 County Road 513 passes through the community, leading south 5 mi to Rockaway borough and north 8 mi to New Jersey Route 23 near Newfoundland.

 According to the U.S. Census Bureau, the CDP has a total area of 2.182 mi2, including 2.126 mi2 of land and 0.056 mi2 of water (2.57%).
 Hibernia Brook passes through the community, connecting Lake Telemark and Lake Ames, and flowing south toward the Rockaway River, part of the Passaic River watershed.

 Demographics

+Lake Telemark first appeared as an unincorporated community in the 1970 U.S. census; and then was listed as a census designated place in the 1980 U.S. census.